Masur's criterion does not hold in the Thurston metric: Introduction

 \subsection{Acknowledgements.}

-I would like to thank my advisor Kasra Rafi for proposing this problem to me, for his smile and endless support at each stage of the work on it.
-I also thank Mark Bell for developing the software <<Flipper>>, my experiments with it inspired the design of the train track, that appears in \secref{section: invariant train track}.
-I thank Howard Masur, Jon Chaika, Saul Schleimer and Lenya Monin for helpful discussions.
-I thank my sister Anna Bernal for teaching me the basics of animation in Photoshop.
-I am grateful to Leo Tolstoy, who's books I read while typing the paper.
+I thank my advisor Kasra Rafi for proposing this problem and for his patient supervision.
+I also thank Mark Bell for developing the Flipper program, which helped to find the bigon track in \secref{section: invariant bigon track}.
+I thank Howard Masur, Jon Chaika, Saul Schleimer, Jason Behrstock and Leonid Monin for helpful discussions.
+I thank Babak Modami for reading the preprint and making valuable suggestions.
+I am grateful to the referee for the helpful comments and the corrections.
+The work is supported by Ministry of Science and Higher Education of the Russian Federation, agreement № 075–15–2022–287.